-So you have a new hairstyle, but don’t know how to take care of it.
+So you have a new hairstyle, but don’t know how to care for your extensions.
 Well here are some tips and care recommendations for your new look and new extensions!

 First off, congrats on your new hairstyle!
 Nothing makes you feel better about yourself than a new look.
 Whether you got them for length, volume, color or for fun you need to upkeep that beautiful new look!
-But are you now wondering how to take care of them and keeping them looking amazing?
+But are you now wondering how to care for your extensions and keep them looking amazing?
 Well we have got some tips for you!

 - Tape in extensions should be removed and re-taped every 6-10 weeks.